johnip770/mule-heroku-dyno/README.md

 The project includes a pre-built Domain project that has an HTTP Listener that leverages the `PORT` that is assigned when the Dyno is deployed using the `Procfile`.

+Additionally you can click on the button below to deploy Mule to Heroku without leaving the web browser, and with little or no configuration.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Requirements